srvk/aws-sandbox/README.md

 ## Logging into the VM (OVA or AMI)

-Log in.
+Log in using either username/ password, or the keys that Vagrant (or yourself) baked in.

 ## Running Experiments

-Do stuff
+Do stuff.

+## Ideas

+It should not be hard to adapt this to other uses, i.e. install other toolkits, run it on other providers, or install a scheduler in the VM to really use this as an ad-hoc cluster.
+You can also make it work with spot instances (rather than on-demand), which can be quite a bit cheaper.

 ## Troubleshooting

-Read the documentation at the Speech Recognition Virtual Kitchen <https://github.com/srvk>
+The documentation at the Speech Recognition Virtual Kitchen (<https://github.com/srvk>) may be helpful, in particular the part about the Eesen Transcriber.

 ## Contact